battlingamazons/compromised-sites-tracker/readme.md

 - malware — Malware distribution or malicious downloads.
 - webshell — Presence of a remote administration or command execution script.

+## Data Quality

+Entries are reviewed for duplicate domains before publication.
+URLs are preserved as observed.
+Evidence links are retained whenever possible through urlscan.io permalinks.

 ## Scale

 This dataset currently documents over 2,700 entries from February–June 2026,